Ever wonder how to grow an avocado tree?

 Native to southern Mexico, avocados (Persea americana) are subtropical trees that grow best in semi-humid climates in zones 9 to 11, with temperatures ranging from 60 to 80 degrees Fahrenheit.

-This makes these trees ideal for California's coastal climate, where the weather stays moderate, and doesn't get too hot in summer.
+Avocado trees are ideal for California's coastal climate, where the weather stays moderate and doesn't get too hot in summer.
 Avocados become less productive in temperatures of 100 degrees Fahrenheit.

-Don't add manures when planting avocado trees, as the high amounts of salt and ammonia can lead to root burn and tip burn on the leaves, according to University of California Agriculture and Natural Resources.
+Don't add manures when planting avocado trees.
+The high amounts of salt and ammonia can lead to root burn and tip burn on the leaves, according to University of California Agriculture and Natural Resources.
 Some experts recommend not fertilizing avocado trees in the first year.
 After that, use a balanced citrus tree fertilizer, and follow manufacturer instructions.
 A Fiskars transfer shovel is a great option for transporting fertilizer in your garden.

-Water deeply and regularly; let the tree dry out slightly before watering again.
+Water deeply and regularly, but let the tree dry out slightly between watering.
 To conserve moisture, mulch trees with 3 or 4 inches of coarse wood chips.
 Always leave several inches between the mulch and tree trunk.
 Learn how to conserve rainwater for your gardening needs.

 Avocado trees don't like to be overly pruned, especially when they are producing fruit.
 You can, however, remove dead branches at any time.
 Use a Fiskars pruner to prune your avocado tree for shape and to control its size.
 For taller avocado trees, try a Fiskars extendable pruner.

 Incidentally, avocados don't ripen on the tree.
 Pick avocados at their mature sizes and while still firm.
 Then, let them ripen at room temperatures for a week or two, until the avocados become soft and ready to eat